unyt-org/uix/docs/manual/18 Guide.md

 Under the hood, UIX can use multiple strategies for storing eternal data, such as in a key-value store, an SQL database, or local storage in the browser.

-On the backend, eternal data is stored in a simple key-value database per default.
+On the backend, eternal data is stored in a simple key-value database by default.
 As an alternative, you can use an SQL database, which is more suitable for larger data sets where you need to query data.
 Switching to SQL storage *does not require any changes in your application code* - it just changes the underlying storage mechanism.